Previously known as artcars

 Not content for your art to remain in just one place during Nowhere?
 Ready to bedazzle others that your structure has moved?
 Show off how your art morphs on the move?
 Eager to provide an original way of transportation on site?
-To drive this amazingly crazy vehicle that you’ve dreamed of for years?
-Or do you have another reason to bring an Artomobile?
+Want to drive this amazingly crazy vehicle that you’ve dreamed of for years?
+Or do you have another reason to bring an Artomobile to Nowhere?

-Besides service vehicles, registered Artomobile are the only motorised vehicles allowed to drive on site during the event.
+Other than service vehicles, registered Artomobiles are the only motorised vehicles allowed to drive on site during the event.

 As we want to keep all our lovely, dusty attendees safe, if you want to bring an Artomobile, you have to register it first.
-The Artomobile team is there to help.
+The Artomobiles team is here to help.

-There are some areas of Nowhere that are off-limits to Artomobile at all times.
-This map will be published before the event and paper copies given to all registered Artomobile on site, with their day/night permit, after their general safety check.
+There are some areas of Nowhere that are off-limits to Artomobiles at all times.
+This map will be published before the event and paper copies given to all registered Artomobiles on site, with their day/night permit, after their general safety check.